aws/aws-app-mesh-examples/walkthroughs/howto-external-traffic/README.md

-# Configuring TLS with AWS Certificate Manager
+# Configuring a mesh to connect to external service/API

-In this walkthrough we'll show you how to allow your application to connect to external API outside of your mesh.
+In this walkthrough we'll show you how to allow your application to connect to external service/API outside of your mesh.
 This walkthrough will be a simplified version of the [Color App Example](https://github.com/aws/aws-app-mesh-examples/tree/main/examples/apps/colorapp).

 ## Introduction

-When using a service mesh, some services within the mesh might need to connect to external or open API's.
+When using a service mesh, some services within the mesh might need to connect to external or open services/APIs.

 In App Mesh, we have two ways of doing that.